isaacault/digital-garden/_notes/perfect-rice.md

 Make sure you've drained as much water as possible, although a sieve won't be necessary just do your best with tilting the pot.
-Hopefully the kettle has just finished boiling and now you can add the hot water to the rice.
+Hopefully the kettle has just finished boiling and now you can add the hot water to the rice - don't forget to measure how much you add.

 Go for between 1.25x and 1.5x the amount of water as there is rice.
-This can be done in grams/ml of water and rice interchangably.
+This can be done in grams/ml of water and rice interchangably, although I usually see better results when measured by weight.

 Note: 1ml of water is 1g.